kevintruong/til/Multi-threaded-Programming:-Review-Questions.md

 ## Q3
-Write a mathematical expression for the number of "B" characters that will be printed by the following program.
+Write a mathematical expression for the number of "W" characters that will be printed by the following program.
 Assume a,b,c,d are small positive integers.
 Your answer may use a 'min' function that returns its lowest valued argument.

 ````C
 unsigned int a=...,b=...,c=...,d=...;